Gary Eikenberry Consulting

 - Lubuntu Linux: One of those above-mentioned flavours is Lubuntu.
 Lubuntu is a lighter take on Ubuntu with access to the extensive Ubuntu software repositories and a desktop environment which will seem somewhat mpre familiar to Windows refugees.
 Find out more or download the latest version at http://www.lubuntu.net.

-- Linux Mint: Linux Mint is one of the most popular desktop Linux distributions and used by millions of people.
+- Linux Mint: Our current desktop preference is Linux Mint.
+It is one of the most popular desktop Linux distributions and used by millions of people.
 It's based on Debian and Ubuntu and provides about 30,000 packages and a straightforward software manager.
 It's known for working out of the box, with full multimedia support and is extremely easy to learn for users familiar with Windows.
 Find out more or download the latest version at https://www.linuxmint.com.

 - LXLE: There are a number of light weight Linux distributions suitable for extending the life of computers that might no longer have the power demanded by the latest version of Windows.
 LXLE is our current favourite.
 LXLE is based on Lubuntu which is an Ubuntu OS using the LXDE desktop environment.
 It is designed to be a drop-in and go OS, primarily for aging computers.
 Find out more or download the latest version at http://lxle.net.

-You can run any of the above Linux distributions straight from a DVD without having any impact on your Windows installation.
+You can run any of the above Linux distributions straight from a DVD or USB thumb drive without having any impact on your Windows installation.
 If you decide you like what you see and want to install it, you can either install it side by side with Windows (assuming you have sufficient disk space for two complete operating systems) and choose which you want to run when you boot up or you can completely replace Windows.
-Why not pick or (or more) and download the ISO file and burn it to a DVD.
-Boot from the DVD and give Linux a try.
+Why not pick or (or more) and download the ISO file and create a bootable DVD or USB (check out unetbootin for creating a bootable USB), boot it up and give Linux a try.
 Or visit https://distrotest.net/ for a virtual test drive of a vast array of Linux distributions and desktop environment combinations.

-- SME Server: On the server side, lately we've become a big fan of SME Server.
-SME Server is a leading Open Source server distribution for small and medium enterprises.
+- Koozali SME Server: Koozali SME Server is another leading Open Source server distribution for small and medium enterprises.
 It is a simple, powerful, secure Linux server for networking and communicating.
 It provides a friendly, free alternative to expensive proprietary software, standing apart from the competition by shipping with most common functionality preconfigured, and features a number of popular additional enhancements.

 - FreeNAS: Although not strictly a server, FreeNAS is an open source (FreeBSD) based operating system for turning virtually any computer, including our little Gigabyte box shown to the right, (note the Canadian toonie coin in the lower left corner for size comparison) into a NAS or network attached storage system for file sharing, backups, etc. Check it out at www.FreeNAS.org